mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 So [contact] is really creating a certain function.
 When it works, like they’re hitting each other, at that time something happens.
 That is what is called *feeling*: *vedanā*.

 Vedanā is *reception*: to receive something.
-If they bump each other, your six [sense] organs contact with six [sense] objects, and then there is a big shock, [like] two goats bumping into each other; and if you get a shock, your body starts to work.
+If they bump each other, your six [sense] organs contact with six [sense] objects, and then there is a big shock, [like] two goats bumping into each other – and if you get a shock, your body starts to work.
 That is feeling, vedanā.
 You immediately receive something.

 And also when you receive something, there is the function which is called *grasping*: grabbing or attaching to something.
 This is a quality of vedanā, feeling.